LaurentRDC/npstreams/README.md

 python -m pip install git+git://github.com/LaurentRDC/npstreams.git
 ```

-Each version is tested against Python 3.6+.
-If you are using a different
-version, tests can be run using the `pytest` package.
+Tests can be run using the `pytest` package.

 ## Citations